MATLAB-Graphics-and-App-Building/Customizable-HTML-Button/README.md

 Version: 1.0

-This custom UI component creates a button that is customizable in several additional ways with respect to the built-in ``uibutton`` component in MATLAB.
-Additional customizations can be addeed with CSS and JavaScript.
+This custom UI component creates a button that is customizable in several additional ways with respect to the built-in ``uibutton`` component in MATLAB&reg;.
+Additional customizations can be addeed with CSS and JavaScript&reg;.
 This custom component can be included inside graphical user interfaces and be made available inside App Designer.

 <img src="button_example.png" width="200">